 Isotope Geochemistry

-Principally, the Center takes a collaborative approach to research and in most circumstances the users are trained how to prepare, separate, purify, and analyze samples under the direction of Center management.
+Principally, the Center takes a collaborative approach to research and in most cases the users are trained to prepare, separate, purify, and analyse samples under the direction of Center management.
 We value the educational experience of all users and highly encourage motivated undergraduates to get involved in the research activities of the Center.
-Interested parties and external users should contact Center management to discuss details of prospective collaboration.
+Interested parties and external users should contact Center management to discuss details of prospective collaborations.

 Faculty Advisory Committee: